MUSIC ARTISTS

 Mystical Joyride (Los Angeles) is a genre-fluid, psychedelic world-pop experience where the cosmic, the spiritual, and the unapologetically playful collide.
 Founded by dynamic duo Leah Van King and Joel Van Dijk, the project fuses soul-searching lyricism with bold, boundary-pushing production into a sound that’s as expansive as it is infectious.
 Blending global influences, hypnotic grooves, and vibrant energy, their music feels like a journey through dimensions—equal parts dance party and spiritual awakening.
 With a live show that invites everyone—humans, creatures, and cosmic travelers alike—into the experience, MYSTICAL JOYRIDE creates a space where connection, curiosity, and pure vibe take center stage.
 This isn’t just a performance—it’s an invitation to explore the mystery, together, on a joyride beyond the ordinary.

-We Them Grays is a (Dallas) born sibling trio redefining soul, jazz, and funk with a sound rooted in family, feeling, and fearless creativity.
+We Them Grays is a Dallas born sibling trio redefining soul, jazz, and funk with a sound rooted in family, feeling, and fearless creativity.
 Kierra, KJ, and Kwinton Gray have been making music together since childhood, transforming living room jams into a polished, genre-blending force that captivates every stage they touch.
 With Kierra’s rich, gospel-infused vocals, KJ’s dynamic basslines and rhythmic versatility, and Kwinton’s masterful keys and improvisational flair, the trio crafts a sound that is both timeless and refreshingly modern.
 Their chemistry is undeniable, their groove is infectious, and their performances are filled with heart and soul.
 WE THEM GRAYS isn’t just a band—it’s a powerful musical bond that resonates far beyond the stage.

-Bicicletas Por La Paz Straight from (Oakland) Bicicletas Por La Paz ignites the stage with an explosive fusion of psychedelic cumbia, Colombian folkloric rhythms, chicha grooves, funk, and hip-hop energy.
+Straight from Oakland, Bicicletas Por La Paz ignites the stage with an explosive fusion of psychedelic cumbia, Colombian folkloric rhythms, chicha grooves, funk, and hip-hop energy.
 This electrifying seven-piece outfit delivers infectious dance beats, lush harmonies, and vibrant bilingual vocals that transform every performance into a celebration of movement, unity, and community.
 Rooted in the spirit of people power, Bicicletas Por La Paz channels messages of joy, resilience, and connection through music that bridges cultures and generations.
 Their modern psychedelic twist on traditional cumbia creates a sound that feels both timeless and forward-thinking — hypnotic, soulful, and impossible to stand still to.
 Whether lighting up festivals, dance floors, or outdoor celebrations, Bicicletas Por La Paz brings a powerful live experience designed to move hearts as much as feet.

 Groovement (Bay Area) Body of Sound leads you on an immersive rhythmic journey—dropping you straight into the pocket of GROOVE.
 Founded in 2006 by Alyssa DeCaro, the project uplifts and inspires through music, movement, and community, tuning the body as its most essential instrument.
 Alyssa has opened the TED Conference, led retreats at Esalen, and facilitated programs for Genentech and Roche.
 She has guided thousands in synchronized rhythm at festivals including Burning Man, Lightning in a Bottle, High Sierra, Joshua Tree Music Festival, SoulPlay, Bahootenzie, and more.
 With 23 years of experience as a yoga teacher, dancer, and musician, she creates interactive ensemble experiences fueled by humor, skill, and connection – transforming any room into a space of collective joy and embodied play.